vonderklaas/redis-postman-clone/README.md

 Go ahead, try to make some API calls and see how Time <br>
 changes in-between, when Redis stores request and sends it to you from disk

+Use flushall inside 'redis-cli' terminal to clear data stored in Cache, <br>
+and by that update it next time we fetch the data